PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well, there's a lot more of them out there then there are behind us."

-Relan's face went pale and he swallowed.
+Relan's swallowed and his face went pale.

 "C'mon, cheer up.
-You're gonna get another chance to be a hero."
+You're gonna get another chance to be a hero.
+Most likely, more chances than you want."
+Boltac turned back and opened the shutter on the magic lantern the slightest bit.

-Boltac shuttered his lantern and turned back.
 "Quietly now," he said.

 As they made their way back down the hallway, Boltac spotted a small side passage, that had not been visible when they came from the other direction.
 It was cut into the rock, leading away from the main tunnel, at a 45 degree angle.